CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/developers_guide/cmaqv54-cluster/aws-pcluster_3.6.md

 CMAQv5.4 on Parallel Cluster Advanced Tutorial (optional)

+## Configure Parallel Cluster

-## Use ParallelCluster without Software and Data pre-installed with hpc7g.16xlarge compute node
+Use ParallelCluster with default Ubuntu OS using hpc7g.large head node and hpc7g.16xlarge compute node.

 Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark with instructions to install the libraries and software.